27 Halloween Decorations that Last All Season Long

-Metallic butterflies and vintage book pages transform your mantel into a magical display of fresh fall flair.
+Metallic butterflies and vintage book pages transform your mantel into a magical display of fall flair.
 To make this craft, adhere book pages to a mirror using double-stick tape.
-Next, create a creeping vine and leaves for the insects using black art paper and florist's wire.
-Finally, spray-paint feather butterflies in your desired shade and tape to your creative mantel decor.
+Next, create a creeping vine and leaves using black art paper and florists wire.
+Finally, spray-paint feather butterflies in desired shades and tape to your creative fall mantel decor.

-Give craft pumpkins a modern update with a fun ombre paint effect.
+Give craft pumpkins a modern update with a fun ombré paint effect.
 For pumpkins like those in the foreground, carve out petite diamonds, then spray with black paint.
-Spray over the top of the black paint with silver- and gold-metallic paint, covering about one-half to two-thirds of each pumpkin.
+Spray over the top of the black paint with silver and Gold Metallic Spray Paint ($4, Target). covering about one-half to two-thirds of each pumpkin.
 Let dry after each color application.

 Botanical Silhouette Art

 Showcase your sophisticated style with black-and-white botanical prints.
-The trendy fall decoration features vintage book pages and printable frames, plus black binder clips to hold it all together.
+The trendy fall decorating idea features vintage book pages and printable frames, plus black binder clips to hold it all together.

 Potion Glassware Arrangement

-Add some toil and trouble to your Halloween display by grouping antique perfume bottles on a bronze serving platter to look like magic potions.
-Stick to just one color of glassware or mix golds, silvers, and bronzes for monochromatic magic.
+Add some toil and trouble to your Halloween home decor by grouping antique perfume bottles on a bronze serving platter to look like magic potions.
+Stick to one color of glassware or mix golds, silvers, and bronzes for magic.

 Bug Decal Decorative Dishware

 Give thrifted plates and platters a new look for Halloween with chic printed bug decals.
-Arrange the monochrome dishware above your mantel with black candlesticks and fall potpourri.
+Arrange the dishware above your mantel decorated with black candlesticks and fall potpourri.

 Simple Fall Mantel with Leaf Garland

-Arrange faux-leaf garlands and plastic pumpkins around a rustic mounted centerpiece for an easy fall mantel.
+Arrange faux-leaf garlands and plastic pumpkins around a rustic mounted centerpiece for easy fall mantel decor.
 Add mercury-glass candlesticks on both ends for symmetry.

 White Pumpkin Display with Sparkle